maxx1128/Webdev-Study-Notes/Programming/LearnEnoughGit.md

 ### `git reflog`

-Shows a record of all the commands run for this repo
+Shows a record of all the commands run for this repo.
+You can get the ID from any of these and go back.
+It's basically the "catch all, end all" reset if needed.
+Accidentally lose changes?
+Use the reflog to get them before they were lost, stash them somewhere, and keep going.

 ### `git mv`